Soma Watanabe: Pro Wrestling Heat Up (2021–present)

 Another promotion in which Watanabe often competes is Pro Wrestling Heat Up, where he is a former one-time Heat Up Universal Tag Team Champion.

 New Japan Pro Wrestling (2023)

-Watanabe participated at the All Star Junior Festival 2023 promoted by New Japan Pro Wrestling where he teamed up with Yoh and Kazuma Sumi to defeat Fuminori Abe, Ryo Hoshino and Akira Jumonji in a six-man tag team match.
+Watanabe participated in the All Star Junior Festival 2023 promoted by New Japan Pro Wrestling, where he teamed up with Yoh and Kazuma Sumi to defeat Fuminori Abe, Ryo Hoshino, and Akira Jumonji in a six-man tag team match.